Home » Posts tagged 'bubbles' (Page 2)

 Weekly Commentary: Conventional Wisdom

-Conventional Wisdom is so often proved wrong.
+Weekly Commentary: Conventional Wisdom Conventional Wisdom is so often proved wrong.
 Thinking back over my career, it’s amazing how many times what is believed true without a doubt in the markets turns out completely erroneous.
 There’s no mystery behind this phenomenon.
 Responsibility lies foremost in flawed analytical frameworks.
-Fundamentally, bull market psychology rests on the basic premise that underlying fundamentals are sound – economic growth, earnings, inflation dynamics, new technologies, global trade, etc. No need to look further or dig any deeper.
+Fundamentally, bull market psychology rests on the […]

 Jerome Is The New Janet: Tie, Trousers And Same Old Keynesian Jabberwocky

-The election of 2016 was supposed to be the most disruptive break with the status quo in modern history, if ever.
+Jerome Is The New Janet: Tie, Trousers And Same Old Keynesian Jabberwocky The election of 2016 was supposed to be the most disruptive break with the status quo in modern history, if ever.
 On the single most important decision of his tenure, however, the Donald has lined-up check-by-jowl with Barry and Dubya, too.
+That is to […]

 Wolf Richter: The Era Of The Fed “Put” Is Over